Pagination

 ## Apply the Same Pattern Across Resources

-- Tags, custom fields, forms, landing pages, and segments may be smaller, but using the same cursor loop keeps the integration consistent.
+- Tags, custom fields, forms, landing pages, and segments may be smaller, but the same cursor loop keeps the integration consistent.

 - If you need a fresh full sync, start again without `starting_after` instead of reusing an old cursor from a different run.